The One Shoulder Lesson (Patrons)

 Another great option for the 2nd side: improvise it without using the recording, based on what you remember.
 Exploring Feldenkrais study without a recording or book is a fantastic self-empowerment skill you can develop.
 Remember to breathe, relax, and enjoy the sensory differences between the different combinations of movements of your arm, head, eyes, and knee.

-This lesson is found in Patrons Monthly, our growing collection of new lessons (one or more added every month) for Feldenkrais Project Patron-level donors.
+This lesson is found in Patron Treasures, our exclusive collection of lessons for Feldenkrais Project Patron-level donors.

 Like most of our lessons, this one can be studied out of context, but it also appears in our Deep Dive course called Shoulder Cloak, Rib Basket, Sliding Sternum.